MohamedKhedr700/core-auth/README.md

 # How to work this

-Let's start with our accountable class ex:`User` model. to create our model class we can use this command.
+Let's start with our accountable class ex:`User` model, to create our model class, we can use this command.

 ``` bash
 php artisan core:make-auth-model User